| Bangladesh Navy | |

 Khulna Shipyard, with the collaboration of China'sHudong-Zhonghua Shipbuilding, built fivepadma-class patrol vessels that entered navy service in 2013.
 In December 2019, they laid the keels for a further five, four of which had been delivered to the navy by February 2024.[63][64]
 The navy commissioned two survey ships built by Khulna Shipyard, theBNSDarshak andBNSTallashi, on 5 November 2020.[65]
 The same shipyard delivered two survey boats to the navy in October 2021.[66]

-BN has issued two tenders for the procurement of four helicopters with anti-submarine warfare (ASW), anti-surface vessel warfare (ASuW), over-the-horizon targeting (OTHT), maritime search and rescue (MSAR), medical evacuation (MEDEVAC), casualty evacuation (CASEVAC) and special mission capabilities.[78][79]
-Contract has been signed for twomaritime patrol aircraft on 27 March 2017.[citation needed]
+BN has issued two tenders for the procurement of four helicopters with anti-submarine warfare (ASW), anti-surface vessel warfare (ASuW), over-the-horizon targeting (OTHT), maritime search and rescue (MSAR), medical evacuation (MEDEVAC), casualty evacuation (CASEVAC), and special mission capabilities.[67][68]
+A contract was signed for twomaritime patrol aircraft on 27 March 2017.[citation needed]

-Bangladesh Navy issued a tender for the supply of Technical Data Link (TDL) system.
-The system will connect 16 platforms as 2 frigates, 4 corvettes, 1 LPC, 3 shore stations, 2 helicopters, 2 MPAs and two submarines.[80]
-In April 2018, Bangladesh Navy issued tender for two X-band navigational radars with helicopter landing control facility for two of its ships.[81]
-At the same time, another tender was issued for replacing two 40 mmFast Forty guns on-boardBNS Bangabandhu with new 40 mm twin-barrel gun system.[82]
+Bangladesh Navy issued a tender for the supply of a Technical Data Link (TDL) system.
+The system will connect 16 platforms as 2 frigates, 4 corvettes, 1 LPC, 3 shore stations, 2 helicopters, 2 MPAs and 2 submarines.[69]
+In April 2018, the Bangladesh Navy issued a tender for two X-band navigational radars with helicopter landing control facilities for two of its ships.[70]
+At the same time, another tender was issued for replacing two 40 mmFast Forty guns on-boardBNS Khalid bin Walid with a new 40 mm twin-barrel gun system.[71]

-In December 2019, the prime minister discussed about the past, present and future development programs for the Bangladesh Navy at the winter passing out parade of theBangladesh Naval Academy.
-She told that the process is going on for procuring morecorvettes,minesweepers, oceanographic research ship and sail training ship.
-Process ofconstructing six frigates atChittagong Dry Dock in collaboration with foreign shipbuilders is also going on.
+In December 2019, the prime minister discussed the past, present, and future development programs for the Bangladesh Navy at the winter passing out parade of theBangladesh Naval Academy.
+She said that the process is going on for procuring morecorvettes,minesweepers, oceanographic research ship and sail training ship.
+The process ofconstructing six frigates atChittagong Dry Dock in collaboration with foreign shipbuilders is also going on.
 Government has taken initiative for making missiles andIdentification friend or foe system in Bangladesh.
-She added that, there is a plan to induct more maritime patrol aircraft,anti-submarine warfarehelicopters andlong range MPA in the near future.[83]
+She added that, there is a plan to induct more maritime patrol aircraft,anti-submarine warfarehelicopters andlong range MPA in the near future.[72]